12 Best Burr Coffee Grinders of 2022

 Baratza Virtuoso Plus is very easy to use.
 Turn the dial on the front to select the grind time to use the grinder.
 You can program the grind time to 1/10th of a second.
 Press the dial to start the grinder, automatically stopping after the programmed time.
 The grind settings are adjusted by twisting the bean hopper and aligning the indicator with the desired number on the grind scale.

 American brand Baratza produces the Virtuoso Plus.
 Baratza has a good reputation for making some of the best prosumer coffee grinders and good quality entry-level grinders.
-You can buy the Virtuoso Plus on Amazon.
-The retail price is around $250.

 For more details, read our Baratza Virtuoso review.